FlorianFasmeyer/resnets-in-tensorflow2/README.md

 # ResNets in Tensorflow 2.0 on CIFAR-10 with synergistic activation functions.

-This is a variation from Szymon Mikler's original ResNets in Tensorflow 2.0, allowing for synergistic activation functions.
+This variation from Szymon Mikler's original ResNets in Tensorflow 2.0 allows for synergistic activation functions.

 ---

+#### Description from the original project:

 Nice and tidy implementation of various neural networks for classification in tensorflow 2.0. \
 Everything in one place with results matching those reported in papers.